lightly-ai/lightly/lightly/openapi_generated/docs/SamplesApi.md

 type = 'type_example' # str | if we want to get the full image or just the thumbnail (optional)

 try:
-    # Get the image path of a specific sample of a dataset
     api_response = api_instance.get_sample_image_read_url_by_id(dataset_id, sample_id, type=type)
     pprint(api_response)
 except ApiException as e: